himmetsepik/student-management-system-sql/README.md

 ## 🗂 Database Structure

-The project contains the following tables:
+The project includes the following tables:

 - Students
 - Teachers